finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 * more technical indicators
 * more computationally efficient indicator calculation
 * Machine learning for signal generation
-* more advanced portfolio allocation, including a cash position, based on volatility
+* more advanced and dynamic portfolio allocation
-* sharpe ratio and alpha considerations